What Do Bees Eat?

 Nectar and Pollen

 Nectar and pollen are both seasonal resources in the hive, and their storage sustains the colony during the winter when food is scarce.
-In times of inadequate food supply of nectar and honey, bees have been observed many times to eat and collect juices from ripe fruit, such as apples, plums, grapes, peaches, and pears.
+In times of inadequate food supply of nectar and honey, a colony of bees have been observed many times to eat and collect juices from ripe fruit, such as apples, plums, grapes, peaches, and pears.
 This is why you may sometimes see these insects buzzing around your fruit when you're out and about—especially in the summer!

 In addition to very ripe fruit, honeybees will collect pollen and nectar from a variety of flowering plants.
 Some examples are milkweed, dandelions, clover, goldenrod, and a variety of fruit trees.
 Only worker bees will venture out and forage for pollen and nectar.
 When they are out pollinating, they are consuming as much nectar from each flower as they can possibly hold.
 After this, they will return to the beehive and pass the collected nectar to another worker.
 This worker bee will hold the nectar on her tongue until the liquid evaporates, creating the actual honey.
 Now that is quite a process and much different from how honey is harvested for humans!